wnyc/breach_buster/README.md

     888 f675d2395f243c89 !
     Found on try# 12 5200

-Now lets try this attack against the breach_buster Gzip middle ware module.
+Try this attack against the breach_buster Gzip middle ware module.

     $ python scripts/breach_busters_demo_client --busted
     (lots and lots of output, never ends)

-Its pretty obvious from the output the search is failing to converge and will never find the key.
+It is obvious from the output the search is failing to converge and will never find the key.
 Lets look at the length of the returned output to better understand why:

     >>> def length(name):